awalero/AI-Assisted-Location-Decision-Support-System/README.md

 - instructor testing

-## What Teams ARE Expected to Modify
+## What Teams ARE Expected to Modify/Create

 Teams should focus on: